 In connection with the consummation of the Business Combination on August 25, 2021, the Board of Directors approved the adoption of the 2021 Equity Incentive Plan (the "2021 Plan").
-As of June 30, 2023, 11,153,615 shares of common stock are authorized for issuance pursuant to awards under the 2021 Plan, inclusive of any shares of common stock subject to stock options, restricted stock awards or other awards that were assumed in the Business Combination.
-As of June 30, 2023, 8,948,410 options to purchase common shares have been awarded and 2,789,580 shares remain available for issuance under the 2021 Plan.
+As of September 30, 2023, 11,153,615 shares of common stock are authorized for issuance pursuant to awards under the 2021 Plan, inclusive of any shares of common stock subject to stock options, restricted stock awards or other awards that were assumed in the Business Combination.
+As of September 30, 2023, 9,388,410 options to purchase common shares have been awarded and 2,398,279 shares remain available for issuance under the 2021 Plan.
 The 2021 Plan permits the granting of incentive stock options, restricted stock awards, other stock-based award or other cash-based awards to employees, directors, and non-employee consultants.

 Options granted under the 2021 Plan are exercisable at various dates as determined upon grant and will expire no more than ten years from their date of grant, or in the case of certain non-statutory options, ten years from the date of grant.
 The exercise price of each option shall be determined by the Board of Directors based on the fair market value of the Company's stock on the date of the option grant, defined as the closing sales price of the Company's common stock.
 In the case of incentive stock options, the exercise price shall not be less than 100% of the fair market value of the Company's common stock at the time the option is granted.
-For holders of more than 10% of the Company's total combined voting power of all classes of stock, incentive stock options may not be granted at less than 110% of the fair market value of the Company's stock at the date of grant and for a term not to exceed five years.
+For holders of more than 10% of the Company's stock at the date of grant and for a term not to exceed five years.